Aditya-chunduru/ITC2400-Signature-assignment-third-deliverable/README.md

 - CSS3 (Flexbox, media queries)
 - Client-side validation with HTML5 forms

+## How to View

+-Go to settings
+-Under Code and Automation, look for "pages"
+-Right at the top of the page will be my link to view the site!
 ## Author
 Created by Aditya Chunduru as a Signature Assignment project for academic purposes.